About the award

 How to apply

-Applications are due Nov.
-30, 2022.
+Applications are now closed for this year.
 If you would like to apply for the CILR Award, please download and fill out the application form and email it to the program office at email@example.com.

 Award committee and guidelines